 George is a Partner in the Advisory arm at Grant Thornton.
-He holds a Bachelor of Arts (Honours) in Accountancy and a Masters degree in Business Administration (MBA) from Henley Management College (UK).
-He has over 25 years experience in corporate and project finance, research and development, strategic and project management.
+He has over 17 years experience in corporate and project finance, research and development, strategic and project management.
 As a partner in the Transaction Advisory Services at Grant Thornton, George leads a team of professional business advisors that provide projections, feasibility studies and cost benefit analyses, assistance in the preparation of business plans, business valuations, due diligences, assistance with mergers and acquisitions, project finance and corporate finance advisory services for a range of private sector and public sector organisations.
+As all such assignments require complex financial models, George provides on-the-job coaching to all his staff when required, in order to meet the client's requirements.
+Grant Thornton Malta is an accredited Corporate Advisor on Prospects and an accredited Listing Agent on EWSM.